AidanMercer/AestheticFox/README.md

   - On Windows : ```C:\Users\[USERNAME]\AppData\Roaming\Mozilla\Firefox\Profiles\######.default-release\chrome\```
   - On MacOS : ```Users/[USERNAME]/Library/Application Support/Firefox/Profiles/######.default-release/chrome```
   - If it doesn't exist already create a folder called chrome

+## Author:
+- Aidan Mercer

+## Contact:
+# if you have any questions or concerns, please feel free to contact me at:
+- Aidanmercer@gmail.com
+- aidan#5213